 On the other hand, the occupancy rate of the different isolation units in the city was raised to high risk at an average of 75.9 percent.

-The city’s central triage quarantine facility recorded the highest occupancy rate with 91.7 percent followed by the Ferioni Apartment at 83.33 percent, Baguio Teachers Camp Roxas and Romulo halls – 78 percent, Baguio City Community Isolation Unit based at the former Sto.
+The city’s central triage quarantine facility recorded the highest occupancy rate with 91.7 percent followed by the Ferionni Apartment at 83.33 percent, Baguio Teachers Camp Roxas and Romulo Halls – 78 percent, Baguio City Community Isolation Unit based at the former Sto.
 Nin֮o Hospital – 77 percent, Baguio Teachers Camp Magsaysay Hall quarantine facility – 70 percent and Laurel Dorm 2 – 57.44 percent.

 The various isolation units and quarantine facilities have a total bed capacity of 920 where around 698 beds are already occupied by the individuals required to undergo quarantine while awaiting for the results of their reverse transcription polymerase chain reaction (RT-PCR) tests and isolation for confirmed COVID-19 cases.